opnsense/docs/source/manual/how-tos/wireguard-client-azire.rst

 Introduction
 ------------

-AzireVPN is a cloud-based VPN provider, offering secure tunneling in respect to privacy.
+AzireVPN is an international VPN provider, co-locating in multiple datacenters and offering secure tunneling in respect to privacy.
 To set up a WireGuard VPN to AzireVPN we assume you are familiar with the concepts of WireGuard you that you have read the basic howto :doc:`how-tos/wireguard-client`.

 -----------------------------------
 Step 1 - Get AzireVPN configuration
 -----------------------------------

-For an automated rollout of configuration, AzireVPN has to create a private key for you in order to already configure their servers with the public key.
-This is quite a security risk since they can decrypt your traffic, but they should also be able to do this without the key too.
+For an automated rollout of configuration, AzireVPN will create a private key in your browser and send the public key via an API call to their servers.
 To get a configuration login to your account_

 .. _account: https://www.azirevpn.com/cfg/wireguard